Skip to content

 Lender Credits

-Many times buyers will take a higher interest rate in return for the lender giving them a rebate credit in the form of closing costs.
+Often, buyers will accept a higher interest rate in exchange for the lender giving them a rebate credit for closing costs.

 Any Credits are for Closing Costs Only